Nissan Cube: Second generation (Z11; 2002)

 The second-generation Cube was released in 2002 with a larger interior than the previous model.
-The combination of angled and curved surfaces was based on the third-generation Micra/March, powered by a 1.4-litre inline-four engine.
-The model included the "e4WD" system as an option, which transfers power to the rear wheels when the front wheels spin via a small electric motor on the rear underside of the floor.
+Its design was previewed by Nissan Chappo Concept that debuted at 2001 Geneva Motor Show The combination of angled and curved surfaces, more resembling a cube, was based on the third-generation Micra/March, powered by a 1.4-litre, inline-four engine.
+The model included the "e4WD" system as an option, which sends power to the rear wheels when the front wheels spin via a small electric motor on the rear underside of the floor.
 The electrically powered system allows for reduced drivetrain drag in FWD mode.
-A slightly longer, three-row model, the Cube Cubic (stylized as Cube³, model code GZ11) went on sale in September 2003.
-Until the second and final facelift in January 2007, the Cubic had a different grille from the regular Cube.
+A slightly longer, three-row model, the Cube³ (pronounced "Cube Cubic", model code GZ11) went on sale in September 2003.
+Until the second and final facelift in January 2007, the Cube³ had a different grille from the regular Cube.
 This, along with slightly longer rear doors, is the only external difference between the two.

 When equipped with a CVT, the steering wheel button controls and the sport wheel button on the dash panel are located next to the hazard flasher switch.
 In May 2005, the Cube had a light facelift which included the optional upgrade of the new HR-series 1.5 L engine from the Nissan Tiida.
 The Cube received another exterior update in January 2007.

 All Cube models have optional extras including an Ion filter (Air Ioniser) for cleaning the air and Nissan's 'smart key' which allows the driver to enter the car without having to use a key.
 Other options include a sunroof, 12 different styles of front grille and satellite navigation.
 Other specific models also have different styles of bodykits and fender flares.
-They come with optional 14 or 15 inch wheels and the Autech versions (Rider, Cube3 and GT models) with chrome styling and special seat covering.
+They come with optional 14 or 15 inch wheels and the Autech versions (Rider, Cube³ and GT models) with chrome styling and special seat covering.

 The second-generation Cube was imported and sold in Malaysia by Mitsuoka as the M-Box and later the MPV.
 This model was different from other Mitsuoka models in that it had no major differences to the original car, and simply had a different grille and a couple of other exterior parts.
 The M-Box and MPV were exclusive to Malaysia.